jaylenw/nota/Readme.md

 `mongo -u "root" -p "<your-own-password>" --authenticationDatabase "admin"`

 7.)
 Specify the database you would like to enable authentication for.
-The username and password in `scripts/test.sh` and `scripts/development.sh` can be used for reference for the commands below.
+The username and password URI in `scripts/production.sh` can be used for reference for the commands below.

  Run `use nota-test`, where nota-test is the database.